 How do I get copies of my medical records?

-To obtain copies of your medical records, please submit a request form to:
+To obtain copies of your medical records, please visit the Medical Records page.

 Commitment to Patient Care